 You might think that men are unfeeling beings with a stone in their chest instead of a heart, but the truth is anything but that.
 Rather, there are a few secrets that will help you understand and crack the code of a man’s true feelings.

 “Our society constantly promotes role models for masculinity, from superheroes to politicians, where the concept of being a ‘man’ is based in their ability to be tough, dominant – and even violent when required.” -Deeyah Khan

 Over the years societal norms regarding the traits of masculinity and femininity have been framed separately.

-Since childhood men and women are trained to behave according to the preconceived notion that are in league with prescribed gender roles.
-They are highly criticized when their behaviour manifestation deviates from the norm.
+Since childhood men and women are trained to behave according to the preconceived notion that is in league with prescribed gender roles.
+They are highly criticized when their behavior manifestation deviates from the norm.

 The myth that men are unfeeling creates damaging relationship problems.

 Daphne Rose Kingma, author of The Men We Never Knew, has said:

 “We’ve dismissed men as the feeling less gender—we’ve given up on them.
 Because of the way boys are socialized, their ability to deal with emotions has been systematically undermined.
 Men are taught, point-by-point, not to feel, not to cry, and not to find words to express themselves.”

 Just because men aren’t adept at expressing their feelings, don’t for a minute think they don’t feel, and feel deeply.

 Many times, men express their feelings using a secret code—a code that even they can’t decipher.